 1 can (14.5 oz.)
-French-style green beans 1 can (4 oz.) mushrooms stems and pieces 1 can (8 oz.) water chestnuts
+French-style green beans 1 can (4 oz.) mushrooms stems and pieces 1 can (8 oz.) water chestnuts diluted soy sauce with this one.

 Drain all cans, cut water chestnuts into slivers, and mix.
-We particularly like to add a vinaigrette dressing, either from a bottle or made from seasoning pack-
+We particularly like to add a vinaigrette dressing, either from a bottle or made from seasoning packets.
+In a pinch we have used